You Earned a Ticket!

 How to develop school leaders

-To address the chronic shortage of effective school leaders, the LPI study recommended that the state develop a new pipeline of principal leadership programs, taking inspiration from programs in Tennessee and Chicago as well as from the California-based Aspiring Principals program.
+To address the chronic shortage of effective school leaders, the LPI study recommended that the state develop a new pipeline of principal leadership programs, taking inspiration from programs in Tennessee and Chicago as well as from the California-based Aspiring Principals fellowship program.

 Some nonprofit organizations have brought resources to the challenge, recruiting principals from unconventional pools of talent.
 The Broad Residency emphasizes recruitment and training of school district leadership.
 New Leaders recruits and trains teacher leaders and principals.

 In the best cases, school leaders remain in place for many years, growing more effective with time, experience, and deep relationships with faculty and community.
 To help principals develop "in place," the LPI research suggests that districts set aside funds annually to provide principals with ongoing training, coaching, and support.
-Does investing in training for principals make a difference in student learning?
-According to the report, the benefits are real and measurable: "One effective professional learning program estimated that the $4,000-per-candidate cost of the program equated to approximately $117 per additional student achieving proficiency."

 How to pick a leader